5 gastronomic experiences not to miss in Emilia Romagna

 To visit a vinegar factory is a unique experience that involves all the senses (if you never tasted a Traditional Balsamic Vinegar aged 100 years you can’t say to have really lived), and even the heart, for the passion and care that manufacturers put in the creation of this black gold.

-A good opportunity to make this experience is the next Acetaie Aperte event, scheduled for Sunday September 25 2016, during which the vinegar factories of Modena’s hinterland offer free guided tours with concerts, exhibitions and tastings, or during the year booking a tour at one of Consortium producers.
+A good opportunity to make this experience is the next Acetaie Aperte event, during which the vinegar factories of Modena’s hinterland offer free guided tours with concerts, exhibitions, and tastings, or during the year booking a tour at one of Consortium producers.

 TORTELLINI OF BOLOGNA